 You may read about this a lot in property press.
-A Simultaneous Exchange and Completion (a SIM) is when all parties in the chain will agree a date for the exchange and the completion to happen.
-Usually we recommend that there be at least one to two weeks between and exchange and a completion.
+A Simultaneous Exchange and Completion (a SIM) is when all parties in the chain will agree on a date for the exchange and the completion to happen.
+Usually, we recommend that there be at least one to two weeks between exchange and completion.
 With a SIM, both happen at the same time.
-The pro’s to this are that the property hasn’t exchanged until the day so there is no contract in place and can easily be changed and moved based on various circumstances.
+The pro’s to this is that the property hasn’t exchanged until the day, so there is no contract in place and can easily be changed and moved based on various circumstances.

-There are risks to a SIM as you do not have the benefit of an exchanged contract before the moving date, meaning that the other parties in the chain could drop out at any time.
-Also if you have booked removals and the SIM does not go ahead, you may be liable for the costs of this should the company not be able to change the date of your completion so advisable to discuss flexibility with removal companies when booking.
+There are risks to a SIM as you do not benefit from an exchanged contract before the moving date, meaning that the other parties in the chain could drop out at any time.
+Also, if you have booked removals and the SIM does not go ahead, you may be liable for the costs of this should the company not be able to change the date of your completion, so advisable to discuss flexibility with removal companies when booking.

-The benefit of a SIM is that if for any reason you or another party cannot moved on the planned date then you are not liable for any costs or risking your deposit as no contract has exchanged.
-If SIM’s are well planned with all Lawyers in the chain then they can happen smoothly and may be the right choice for you.
+The benefit of a SIM is that if for any reason you or another party cannot move on the planned date, then you are not liable for any costs or risking your deposit as no contract has exchanged.
+If SIM’s are well planned with all Lawyers in the chain, they can happen smoothly and may be the right choice for you.

 Exchange On Notice

-This is a frequently used method in conveyancing particularly with new build properties.
-When contracts exchange instead of a having a fixed completion date completion can be agreed on “7 days’ notice” as an example meaning that if lockdown measures prevent a move the completion date can wait until all parties are ready by giving 7 days’ notice.
-We can also limit this with a long stop date, so for example “7 days’ notice but no longer than 31st January 2021” and we would seek for the contract terms to ensure that if completion did not happen by the longstop date that no costs are incurred.
+This is a frequently used method in conveyancing, particularly with new build properties.
+When contracts exchange instead of having a fixed completion date, completion can be agreed on “7 days’ notice” as an example meaning that if lockdown measures prevent a move, the completion date can wait until all parties are ready by giving 7 days’ notice.
+We can also limit this with a long stop date, so for example, “7 days’ notice but no longer than 31st January 2021”, and we would seek for the contract terms to ensure that if completion did not happen by the longstop date that no costs are incurred.

-This puts the contract for sale in place and sets our clear timelines that everyone agrees with but leaves flexibility there should circumstances change, such as self-isolation.
-It is also worth noting that if the move cannot happen by the long stop date, contracts can be reissued and this date can be changed – the nature of these types of exchanges are that they are very flexible and useful for those moves that have much longer chains.
+This puts the contract for sale in place and sets out clear timelines that everyone agrees with but leaves flexibility if circumstances change, such as self-isolation.
+It is also worth noting that if the move cannot happen by the long stop date, contracts can be reissued, and this date can be changed – the nature of these types of exchanges is that they are very flexible and useful for those moves that have much longer chains.

 The Covid Rider

-A Covid Rider is a clause that is added in to the contract of sale and must be included in every contract in the chain if it is to be enforceable.
-The Rider would be placed within the contract if the client would like a traditional exchange and completion and protects them should there be any Covid related circumstances that mean that they cannot move after completion.
-As mentioned, the clause must be added to every contract in the chain otherwise it is not enforceable and if the property move were to fall through after exchange, deposits would still need to be paid.
+A Covid Rider is a clause that is added to the contract of sale and must be included in every contract in the chain if it is to be enforceable.
+The Rider would be placed within the contract if the client would like a traditional exchange and completion and protects them should any Covid related circumstances mean that they cannot move after completion.
+As mentioned, the clause must be added to every contract in the chain; otherwise, it is not enforceable, and if the property move were to fall through after exchange, deposits would still need to be paid.

-Since lockdown, there have been a number of Covid Riders drafted, all with different clauses and terms.
-We now have a rider that has been agreed by a number of industry bodies that we are currently using at Simply.
+Since lockdown, there have been many Covid Riders drafted, all with different clauses and terms.
+We now have a rider that has been agreed by some industry bodies that we are currently using at Simply.

 Which method of Exchange would you recommend?

-As a Conveyancer our role is not to decide for our clients but to give advice on the various options so they can make an informed choice to suit their needs and circumstances.
-Clients should take comfort in that we have a number of options available to them and no matter what situation they are in, we can get them moved and they will be protected should the worst happen.
+As a Conveyancer, our role is not to decide for our clients but to give advice on the various options so they can make an informed choice to suit their needs and circumstances.
+Clients should take comfort in that we have many options available to them, and no matter what situation they are in, we can get them moved, and they will be protected should the worst happen.

 What advice would you give to agents at this time?

-Be patient with clients and become educated with these options, try and steer clear of pushing for a traditional exchange as this could panic clients who then may withdraw.
-Clients will have a lot of questions and home moves are a stressful time anyway without Covid thrown in.
+Be patient with clients and become educated with these options; try and steer clear of pushing for a traditional exchange as this could panic clients who then may withdraw.
+Clients will have many questions, and home moves are a stressful time anyway without Covid thrown in.
 Be positive when talking about other options such as a SIM.
-Moves can go ahead and we have the steps in place to protect them its important we adapt our approach to ensure Clients feel comfortable.
-Best practice is to outline all the options and let clients chose a course of action that is best for them.
+Moves can go ahead, and we have the steps to protect them; we must adapt our approach to ensure Clients feel comfortable.
+The best practice is to outline all the options and let clients chose a course of action that is best for them.